 Tertiary industries include wholesale and retail trade, transportation, storage, information transmission, computer services, education and tourism.

 In 2018, foreign investment was focused in the transportation equipment and petroleum and natural gas industries, accounting for 58.3% of the total.
 Other areas targeted by foreign investors include automotive parts, pharmaceuticals, agricultural products, electronics and optical equipment.

 Lay of the Land

 The Changbai range is the source of the Songhua, Talu and Tumen Rivers.
 The Yalu flows southwest to Korea Bay while the Tumen River runs northeastward to the Sea of Japan.
 Both rivers travel along the Sino-Korea border.
 By contrast, the Songhua River runs through the center of the province.
-Its upper course races northwest down rapids through forest before entering 62 km long Songhua Lake, formed as a reservoir to the Fengman Dam located approximately 20 km from Jilin City.
+Its upper course races northwest down rapids through forest before entering 62 km long Songhua Lake, formed as a reservoir to the Fengman Dam which is located approximately 20 km from Jilin City.
 Below the dam, the Songhua flows northwest until it is joined by the Nen River, its largest tributary.
-It then goes east where it runs along the Jilin-Heilongjiang border before enter Heilongjiang for good.
+It then goes east where it runs along the Jilin-Heilongjiang border before entering Heilongjiang for good.
 Jilin’s extreme south is drained by tributaries of the Liao River.